-Daniella Gutierrez is a law graduate with Foley & Lardner LLP and a member of the firm’s Business Litigation & Dispute Resolution practice.
-Daniella is not admitted to practice in any state.
+Daniella Gutierrez is an associate with Foley & Lardner LLP and a member of the firm’s Business Litigation & Dispute Resolution practice.

-Daniella joins Foley from New York University School of Law, during which time she gained extensive experience in various facets of the law.
+Daniella joins Foley from New York University School of Law.
+Before and during law school, Daniella spent several years assisting in criminal defense matters, specifically murder trials, as a paralegal in a private criminal defense firm.
 While in law school, Daniella was a Staff Editor of the NYU Review of Law and Social Change and a legal extern for the Honorable André Birotte Jr., U.S. District Court, Central District of California.
 Additionally, Daniella dedicated her second year of law school to NYU’s Criminal Defense and Reentry Clinic, wherein she represented indigent clients as a public defender for Brooklyn Defenders Services in Brooklyn, New York.
-During her third year of law school, Daniella did a directed study with Professor Kim Taylor-Thompson and wrote an extensive paper on the importance progressive prosecution plays in America’s fight for a more just criminal and death penalty system.
+During her third year of law school, Daniella did a directed study in criminal justice reform, and wrote an extensive paper on the important role progressive prosecution plays in America’s fight for a more just criminal and death penalty system.